 How can I check the automation runs successfully?

-Using the functionalities of Contractbook task sidebar view, you are able to amend any changes to the created approval task if necessary, including marking it as resolved.
+Using the functionalities of the Contractbook task sidebar view, you can amend any changes to the created approval task, including marking it as resolved.

-Of course, you can also find the task in the general tasks management dashboard which also gives you the possibility of adjusting the task's properties and accessing directly the document it is assigned to.
+- Of course, you can also find the task in the general tasks management dashboard, which allows you to adjust the task's properties and directly access the document it is assigned to.

-If you still need additional information or assistance, reach out to us at any time by contacting our Support Team.
+If you still need additional information or assistance, contact us anytime by contacting our Support Team.